The Black Boys rebellion: Pack train destroyed at Sideling Hill, March 6, 1765

 In response, concerned citizens appealed to one of their own, James Smith, to take action.
 Smith gathered his former rangers and set out to intercept the pack train.
 About 1 o’clock on March 6, Smith and his men met the pack train at Sideling Hill, west of the Great Cove.
 Smith ordered the drivers to turn around and be properly inspected at Fort Loudoun.
 The drivers refused.
 Smith and his men then attacked the pack train, killed and wounded several horses, and burnt most of the trade goods.
 The drivers fled in the direction of Fort Loudoun.

-Once at the fort, the pack horse drivers pleaded with the officer in charge, Lieutenant Charles Grant of the Royal Highlanders, falsely claiming that highwaymen had destroyed the King's goods rather than admitting that they were transporting illegal trade goods.
+Once at the fort, the pack horse drivers pleaded with the officer in charge, Lieutenant Charles Grant of the 42nd Foot, falsely claiming that highwaymen had destroyed the King's goods rather than admitting that they were transporting illegal trade goods.
 After being bribed by the trader in charge, Grant sent a patrol to the site of the attack.
 The patrol was ordered to bring back any goods that were not destroyed, and to make prisoners of anybody that they suspected were involved in the attack.
-Sergeant McGlashan and twelve soldiers arrived at Sideling Hill and discovered a pile of scorched goods and seven men who quickly ran off.
-McGlashan pursued the men and was able to capture two.
-He then headed to a house at Great Cove where he believed the "rioters" had rendezvoused prior to the ambush.
-After questioning the occupants he returned to Sideling Hill to recover any undamaged goods, but the only thing not destroyed was a quantity of rum.
-Armed citizens later confronted the detachment resulting in the patrol taking additional prisoners and seizing a number of weapons.
+McGlashan, leading a 12-man patrol of the 42nd Foot, arrived at Sideling Hill and discovered a pile of scorched goods and seven men who quickly ran off.
+The patrol pursued the men and was able to capture two.
+They then headed to a house at Great Cove where McGlashan believed the "rioters" had rendezvoused prior to the ambush.
+After questioning the occupants the patrol returned to Sideling Hill to recover any undamaged goods, but the only thing found not destroyed was a quantity of rum.
+Armed citizens later confronted the patrol resulting in McGlashan's men taking additional prisoners and seizing a number of weapons.
 On March 11, 1765, James Smith and 200 to 300 armed citizens surrounded the fort and forced Lieutenant Grant to release the prisoners.
 Grant refused to return the weapons and so began the nine-month rebellion.